Are you ready to finally stop being cold and pick up a warm and comfortable down jacket? If your answer is yes, you’re definitely in the right place!

 Down jackets that have 80-20 and 90-10 down to feather ratio are the best options for harsh winters, especially if they are stuffed with really high fill power down.

-You can see both the down/feather ration and fill power ratings in the product information boxes.
-Usually only one of the specs is stated, but I’ve listed both wherever possible.
+You can see both the down/feather ratio and fill power ratings in the product information boxes.
+Usually, only one of the specs is stated, but I’ve listed both wherever possible.

 If you want a jacket that you can wear even when it’s raining or snowing, look for something that is at least water repellent.
 Here’s the thing – clusters of down get clumpy when they’re wet.
 Which makes them unable to trap heat, and in turn rendered the jacket useless.

 Some jackets I’ve shown you have excellent water resistance – those are usually either coated with DWR, feature Down Defender treatment on the actual clusters of down, or are a 3-in-1 jacket with a waterproof outer layer.

 However, you won’t see many 3-in-1 jackets here because most of the good ones feature synthetic insulation and not down.